The Temple of Time was released May 19, 2019

-David and the Temple Crew will create a non-denominational interactive artistic temple structure for everyone titled Temple of Time.
+David and the Temple Crew created a non-denominational interactive artistic temple structure for everyone titled Temple of Time.

-The community will be consulted and included to address their needs and wishes for a place to pay respect and express sorrow and love for the people in Parkland and Coral Springs so intensely affected by the tragedy that occurred there.
-The installation will be installed for an opening February 14, 2019, the first anniversary of the tragedy.
-More information will be published here as it becomes available.
+The community was consulted and included to address their needs and wishes for a place to pay respect and express sorrow and love for the people in Parkland and Coral Springs so intensely affected by the tragedy that occurred there.
+The installation was installed for an opening February 14, 2019, the first anniversary of the tragedy.
+The Temple of Time was released in a burn on May 19, 2019.
 David Best Temples expresses sincere condolences for the community of Parkland and its high school students.
-We want to thank Bloomberg Philanthropies and VIA Partnership to entrust David Best and the Temple Crew with this meaningful project.
+We want to thank Bloomberg Philanthropies and VIA Partnership to entrust David Best and the Temple Crew with this meaningful project

 The Temple Crew assembled at San Francisco International Airport ready to embark to Coral Springs, Florida to work with other crew members, volunteers and the community.